 "I'm convinced that Luis Enrique will help me and I'll get my level up again."

-Indeed, Pique is confident that Luis Enrique is the man to restore Barcelona to their former glory after a dismal season under Gerardo Martino.
+Indeed, Pique is confident that Luis Enrique is the man to restore Barcelona to its former glory after a dismal season under Gerardo Martino.

 "It [last season] was a failure," he confessed.
 "Barca only won the Spanish Super Cup.
 We failed in the Copa [del Rey] and the league ended up worse.

 "But it's clear that if we can improve we will be close to the trophies, if done with humility and hard work.
-Barca now have the ingredients to do something great."
+Barca now has the ingredients to do something great."

-Barca were eliminated from the Champions League at the quarter-final stage by Atletico Madrid before theing pipped to the Primera Division title on the final day of the season by Diego Simeone's side.
+Barca was eliminated from the Champions League at the quarterfinal stage by Atletico Madrid before being pipped to the Primera Division title on the final day of the season by Diego Simeone's side.